jakubvalenta/human-activities/README.rst

 [screenshot icon+menu ubuntu]

-The application can be configured to compare number of files instead of size of directories.
+The application can be configured to compare the size of the data in the directories instead of the number of files in them.
 It can also be configured to only count files that are newer than specified number of days.

 [screenshot configuration]